GabrielB12/Urban_Forecast/paper/paper.md

 The forecasting approaches were evaluated using the metrics supported by Urban Forecast, including MAE, RMSE, and MAPE [@hyndman2006].

-Table 1 summarizes the global forecasting performance obtained during the evaluation process.
+Table 1 summarizes the global forecasting performance of the evaluated models, showing comparable error levels across MAE, RMSE, and MAPE metrics.

 | Model      | MAE   | RMSE  | MAPE  |
 | ---------- | ----- | ----- | ----- |